jpardogo/GoogleProgressBar/README.md

             android:layout_gravity="center"/>
 ```

-The animation speed can be modified easily with `android:indeterminateDuration`.

-You also need to set in you code the drawable you want to use from the list:
+Set in your code the drawable you want to use from the list:

 ```java
     @Override